giellalt/lang-olo/docs/olo.md

 Special multiword units are analysed with:
 Non-dictionary words can be recognised with:

+* **+Gram/TAbbr**:  Transitive abbreviation (it needs an argument)
+* **+Gram/NoAbbr**:  Intransitive abbreviations that are homonymous with more frequent words.
+They should only be considered abbreviations in the middle of a sentence.
+* **+Gram/TNumAbbr**:  Transitive abbreviation if the following constituent is numeric
+* **+Gram/NumNoAbbr**:  Transitive abbreviations for which numerals are complements and normal words.
+The abbreviation usage is less common and thus only the occurences in the middle of the sentence can be considered as true cases.
+* **+Gram/TIAbbr**:  Both transitive and intransitive abbreviation
+* **+Gram/IAbbr**:  Intransitive abbreviation (it takes no argument)

 Question and Focus particles:
  * +Qst +Foc
  * +Clt/gi